Heinrich von Frauendorfer

-Heinrich von Frauendorfer (born 1855 in Höll; died 23 July 1921 in Geiselgasteig) was a German politician and Transport Minister in the Kingdom of Bavaria and the Munich Soviet Republic.
+Heinrich von Frauendorfer (born 1855 in Höll; died 23 July 1921 in Geiselgasteig) was a German politician and Transport Minister in the Kingdom of Bavaria and the People's State of Bavaria.

 Family

 He was the son of the teacher Franz Xaver Fraundorfer and his wife Franziska, née Bauer.
 Fraundorfer married on October 14, 1893 Helene Fraundorfer-Mühlthaler.
 They had one son.